-How To Use Homemade Floor Cleaner: Combine equal parts white vinegar, rubbing alcohol and water, then add 3 drops of liquid dish soap.
+How To Use Homemade Floor Cleaner: Follow the recipe above.
 This works equally well regardless of whether you use a bucket or spray bottle to dispense your floor cleaner as you mop.
 Of course, you’ll have to dump out what’s left in the bucket after use, while anything left in the spray bottle can be stored in a dark, cool place for future cleanings.

 So now what will you do with those different bottles of cleaning products taking up space on your shelves?
 Use them up if it bothers you to have spent money on them, or get rid of them now and make the switch to homemade floor cleaner.
 Just, please, dispose of them properly.

 Equipment I Used For This: